 Satan’s rebellious spirit emerges when he tempts Eve.
 He already knows that misleading is often more effective than lying.
 To engender doubt or suspicion leaves the door open to motive and thus allows for what appears to be an innocent inquiry.
 The listener, once misled, begins to fill in the blanks as to what is right and wrong.
 He begins to mislead himself, and finally, he fools himself.
 In the Garden allegory, Eve and Adam choose a kind of spiritual death.

 God’s intended pathway of growth now becomes rewrought, and then redetermined goals begin to surface.
 God’s original plan for man’s progression now ends.
 Man has made himself the center of all things (self-centered) and seals his fate into the world.
 He is now subjected to worldly standards.
-He may not be completely cut off from God, but he has separated himself and operates through his new mental creation.
+He may not be completely cut off from God, but he has separated himself from godly wisdom, today epitomized by the Holy Spirit, and operates through his new mental creation.

 From the act of rebellion, all other negative attributes begin to rise.
 The folly of man, who forever pursues himself, yet cannot see—for him, the answer forever remains hidden just beyond the mist.
 Satan has completed the insurrection.